willWarren84/UnityEvents/README.md

 Typically Unity is taught to become a monolithic network of references between components and GameObjects.
 My issue with this is the lack of adaptability this provides.
 By using an event manager to de-couple components from one-another we're able to raise, and respond to, events easily meaning that we can extend and replace functionality seamlessly.

-# Getting started using the EventManager component
+# Getting started using the EventManager

 In order to start seeing the benefit of the event manager create an empty GameObject in any scene and add the EventManager component to it (alternatively add the EventManager component to any existing GameObject in your scene).